michaelfester/docs/docs/guides/core/adding-images.md

 Glide recognizes JPGs, PNGs, GIFs, and SVGs.

-For your app’s icon, it’s best to use a simple SVG.
-The project icon will appear in many places and many sizes so it’s best to use an SVG icon that will scale and look good at any size.
+For your app's icon, it's best to use a simple SVG.
+The project icon will appear in many places and many sizes so it's best to use an SVG icon that will scale and look good at any size.